Most of us share a common path in discovering HDR photography.

 - Other methods of blending didn't work.

 Blending with luminosity mask is a topic on its own.
-If you're not sure how it works, go ahead and check out this tutorial on Exposure Blending With Luminosity Mask.
+If you're not sure how it works, I have a separate tutorial here on exposure blending with luminosity masks.

 Where Do I Use Luminosity Mask?